Sunday, December 27, 2020

 It was Cardinal Advincula of the Archdiocese of Capiz, who had started several Catholic Mission Stations, and Mission schools in Capiz.

 In 2012, the Archbishop of Capiz planned to establish a Mission Station on the Hill Road of Linambasan, Jamindan.
-It had elevated into a Parish on January 13, 2018.
+It was elevated into a Parish on January 13, 2018.
 From a Mission Station, it's now called the Our Lady of Perpetual Help Parish in honor of the blessed Mary, the Mother of Christ.

 The Our Lady of Perpetual Help Parish will continue growing in faith, love, and service today and in future generations.